saltstack/salt/doc/topics/installation/index.rst

   cloud service providers using a unified API
 * `Requests`_ - HTTP library
 * `Tornado`_ - Web framework and asynchronous networking library
-* `futures`_ - Backport of the concurrent.futures package from Python 3.2
+* `futures`_ - Python2 only dependency.
+Backport of the concurrent.futures package from Python 3.2

 Depending on the chosen Salt transport, `ZeroMQ`_ or `RAET`_, dependencies
 vary: